workfloworchestrator/orchestrator-ui-library/README.md

 -   Adds a description or release notes for the release
 -   All entries will be saved in a `.md` file in the `.changeset` folder

-Once the pull request with a changeset file is merged to the main branch another PR is opened by the Changesets-bot to update the version numbers of the packages.
+Once the pull-request with a changeset file is merged to the main branch another PR is opened by the Changesets-bot to update the version numbers of the packages.
 When this pull request gets merged to main an automatic publish to NPM will be performed.